North Carolina to Texas Car Shipping

 State Insights

-Texas requires vehicle registration within 30 days of arrival and has different insurance requirements than North Carolina, so plan accordingly.
+Texas requires new residents to register vehicles within 30 days and has different emissions testing requirements than North Carolina, with most areas not requiring state-wide inspections.

 What Sherpa’s Customers are Saying